Christian-Garrett/Temporal_Dependent_Data_Prediction_MA/DS_Project_002/movingavg/code/MAP_2/Output/readme.md

 # Time Series

-Time series is a sequence of information which attaches a time period to each value.
+Time series is a sequence of information which attaches a time period to each value, such as prices, humidity or number of people.
-The value can be pretty much anything measurable.
-It depends on time in some way, like prices, humidity or number of people.
-As long as the values we record are unambiguous, any medium could be measured with Time series.
-There aren't any limitations regarding the total time span of our Time series.
-It could be a minute, a day, a month or even a century.
-All we need is a starting and an ending point.

 ## Moving Average